sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 - Check the possibility of Features IDE modeling using AspectJ for feature selection.
 - How should I implement MyCards page to MyCardsOptions navigations? which pattern should I use?

+### XP Core Value - Communication
+I have facilitated continuous and constant communiation through out week 1.
+List of initiatives I did to keep up the core value of communication are the following.
+- Communicated with the team about the capabilities of Processing.
+- Send out the design for store display in processing.
+- Initiated a Whatsapp group discussion.
+- Setup a zoom meeting and gave a demo on processing and stores display.

 ### AddCard Functionality (Srivatsa Mulpuri)

 What I have done this week